 10.39.1 Basic VHT BSS functionality

-The STA that is creating the BSS shall be able to receive and transmit at each of the <VHT-MCS, NSS> tuple values indicated by the BSSBasicVHTMCS_NSSSet and shall be able to receive at each of the <VHT-MCS, NSS> tuple values indicated by the OperationalVHTMCS_NSSSet.
+A STA that is starting a VHT BSS shall be able to receive and transmit at each of the <VHT-MCS, NSS> tuple values indicated by the Basic VHT-MCS and NSS Set field of the VHT Operation parameter of the MLME-START.request primitive and shall be able to receive at each of the <VHT-MCS, NSS> tuple values indicated by Supported VHT-MCS and NSS Set field of the VHT Capabilities parameter of the MLME-START.request primitive.

 …

-10.39.7 BSSBasicVHTMCS_NSSSet operation
+10.39.7 BSS basic VHT-MCS and NSS set operation

+The BSS basic VHT-MCS and NSS set is the set of <VHT-MCS, NSS> tuples that are supported by all VHT STAs that are members of a VHT BSS.
+It is established by the STA that starts the VHT BSS, indicated by the Basic VHT-MCS and NSS Set field of the VHT Operation element in the MLME-START.request primitive.
+Other VHT STAs determine the BSS basic VHT-MCS and NSS set from the Basic VHT-MCS and NSS Set field of the VHT Operation element in the BSSDescription derived through the scan mechanism (see 10.1.4.1 (Aquiring synchronization, scanning)).

-A VHT STA shall not attempt to join (MLME-JOIN.request) or start (MLME-START.request) a BSS unless it supports (i.e., is able to both transmit and receive using) all the VHT-MCSs in the BSSBasicVHTMCS_NSSSet of the related BSSDescription.
+A VHT STA shall not attempt to join (MLME-JOIN.request) a BSS unless it supports (i.e., is able to both transmit and receive using) all the <VHT-MCS, NSS> tuples in the BSS basic VHT-MCS and NSS set.

-A VHT STA shall not attempt to (re-)associate (MLME-ASSOCIATE.request and MLME-REASSOCIATE. request) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all the VHT-MCSs in the BSSBasicVHTMCS_NSSSet transmitted by the AP.
+A VHT STA shall not attempt to (re-)associate (MLME-ASSOCIATE.request and MLME-REASSOCIATE. request) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all the <VHT-MCS, NSS> tuples in the Basic VHT-MCS and NSS Set field in the VHT Operation element transmitted by the AP.

 MLME mesh procedures